ovh/docs/pages/public_cloud/compute/local-zones-vpn-tailscale-integration/guide.en-gb.md

 5\.
 Copy the provided install script for later use.

-### Step 4 - Install Tailscale on the Prague instance
+### Step 3 - Install Tailscale on the Prague instance

-SSH into the Prague instance using the SSH key created in Step 1:
+SSH into the Prague instance:

 ```bash
 ssh root@$PRAGUE_IP -i ~/.ssh/tailscale-test